codeaudit/SayKitSDK/Developer Guide/voice-requests.md

 In addition to displaying these basics, the `VoiceRequestViewController` can act as a container for another view controller.
 By setting the **contentViewController** property on its **viewController**, a request ensures a supplemental view will appear on-screen while the request is active.
 For example, the built-in `SelectRequest` uses this feature to insert a `UITableView` onto the screen to display potential responses to the user.

-[insert screen shot of a basic VRVC]
+[insert VR Figure 3: screen shot of a basic VRVC]

 #### VoiceRequestSoundBoard